okohll/abdocs/content/docs/charting/business-intelligence.md

 > However, when the BI connection is active, bear in mind that certain changes will disable the connection.
 The reason is that once data is set up to transfer to a separate system, the other system typically expects it to remain in the same format.
 >
-> That means that if you rename the view or move it, or rename/delete fields and calculations, you may afterwards need to re-connect BI by repeating step 3 above.
-Additionally, check your charts in Superset, to see if they need re-creating.
+> That means that if you rename the view or move it, or rename/delete fields and calculations, you may afterwards need to check your charts in Superset / Power BI, to see if they need re-creating.

 ### Daily updates